Commands used in this guide

 Energy is produced by energy production buildings, that tend to be expensive and fragile.
 Improving your energy income requires using resources and build power, but does not require players to expand.

 Because of this, there is no upper limit to the amount of energy you can produce within your starting base.
 Energy storage is not nearly as effective as metal storage, so there isn't much benefit to building more energy than you need, unlike with metal.
 Having 1-2 energy converters can be useful for getting some value from this excess energy.

 Have a low metal and energy cost, and can be used to form the entirety of a player's early energy economy on maps that support them.

-Advanced solars produce 75 energy and have a very high energy cost, but are much more metal efficient than basic solars.
+Advanced solar collectors Have a very high energy cost, but are much more metal efficient than basic solars.
 Advanced solars are useful for slowly expanding an existing energy base, but should not be built when energy production is urgent.

-Geothermals are similar to advanced solars, in that they cost a lot of energy and are best for expanding an energy economy, but they also have a limitation of only being build-able on geothermal spots.
+Geothermal powerplants are similar to Advanced solar collectors, in that they cost a lot of energy and are best for expanding an energy economy, but they also have a limitation of only being build-able on geothermal spots.

 Every construction unit and every lab has a certain amount of build power, which determines how quickly it builds, repairs, and reclaims.

 As your energy and metal economies expand, you will need to get more build power in order to spend your resources.
 The starting commander has a large amount of build power, and it along with a few construction units are enough early game.
 Mid game, additional construction units or construction turrets will be needed to spend resources quickly enough.
 Late game, a large amount of construction turrets can be used to help your labs quickly build large units.

 Build power is different from the other resources in that it is not global.
 You can decide where and on what your construction units will spend their build power.